kbroman/knitr_knutshell/index.md

 Nevertheless, I thought it might be useful to have some of the basic things explained again a bit differently.

-And so, here is a brief guide to knitr, covering the fundamentals of its use with [Markdown](http://daringfireball.net/projects/markdown/), [AsciiDoc](http://www.methods.co.nz/asciidoc/), and
+And so, here is a brief guide to KnitR, covering the fundamentals of its use with [Markdown](http://daringfireball.net/projects/markdown/), [AsciiDoc](http://www.methods.co.nz/asciidoc/), and